 We evaluate performance based upon net operating income from the combined properties in each segment.
 Our reportable operating segment is a consolidation of similar properties.
 GAAP requires that segment disclosures present the measure(s) used by the chief operating decision maker for purposes of assessing segments' performance.
-Net operating income is a key measurement of our segment profit and loss.
-Net operating income is defined as segment real estate rental revenue less segment real estate expenses.
+Net operating income is a key measurement of our segment profit and loss and real estate expenses are a key significant expense.
+Net operating income is defined as segment real estate expenses.